 Quick and easy, this healthy Kale + Red Cabbage Slaw salad will add some freshness to your life!
 Includes a light dressing and added seeds for protein and crunch!
 Vegan, nut free and refined sugar free recipe.

-Aah yes, I have a salad to share with you today.
-It’s fresh, healthy and full of color!
-And a much needed departure from all the cooked foods I’ve been devouring lately.
+Aah yes, I have a healthy slaw salad to share with you today.
+It’s a fresh, colorful recipe, and a much needed departure from all the cooked foods I’ve been devouring lately.

 If you’re anything like me, you tend to eat more cooked foods in the fall and winter.
 It seems to be somewhat instinctual but a good fresh and hearty salad is a welcome change.

 Kale slaw salad with cabbage features shredded kale, red cabbage, carrots and parsley tossed in a delicious dijon vinaigrette with a variety of seeds.
 Adapted from Martha Stewart, I had all the ingredients on hand and whipped it up within minutes.

 This Kale & Cabbage Slaw is one of those salads that on the first bite may not seem so great, but after a few bites the deliciousness sets in.
 I ate the whole salad in one sitting, but this could serve 2 as well!